Camelbak Mini MULE – Kids Hydration Pack Review

 From the littlest of hikers to the most adventurous of bike riders, the Camelbak Mini MULE is our go-to pick for kids hydration packs.
 Having tested over a dozen different hydration packs for kids of various ages, the Mini MULE wins our praise for its reliable ease-of-use for all types of kids.

-This review is based on our experience with the different three Mini MULE we have owned over the last 10 years.
-All three packs are still alive and well – we just kept buying more as they became the easiest for all of our kids to use!
+This review is based on our experience with four different Mini MULEs we have owned over the last 12 years.
+All four packs are still alive and well – we just kept buying more as they became the easiest for all of our kids to use!
 Learn why we love the Mini MULE and how it compares to other brands in our review below.

 young boy riding his orange bike with a blue camelbak mini mule hydration pack